isacben/picoboy-dev/README.md

 - 8 ohms speaker
 - Power switch?
 - USB (mini?) connector to plug the chord on the PCB and a connection to the RPi
-- Game Boy Pocket shell with no modifications (hopefully)
+- Game Boy Color shell with no modifications (hopefully)

 ## MVP Bill Of Materials (BOM)